 The 1980s TV Series Max Headroom, of all things, was short-lived largely for this reason.

 Mystery Science Theater 3000 jokes about everything, from obscure songs most people have forgotten to classical history and famous works of art.
 Of course the fun of the show is that the riffs are so frequent, you can miss one or two and still get the jokes.
+Their reference pool is so varied that they won a freakin' Peabody!
+However, they would also sometimes indulge in in-jokes that only the writers could possibly get.

-Not explaining why could in itself be seen as a version of Viewers are Geniuses.
-However, in this case, it's somewhat justified.
+The Prisoner.
 Considering that the show only lasted one season, they managed to cram in enough esoterica that to list them here would require a separate page.
 And most of them happen in the last two episodes.

 Yes, Minister is a British comedy series about a Politician, an Obstructive Bureaucrat, and a 3rd underling who answers to the second one.
 Even an adult who isn't well-acquainted with the detailed workings of British government, let alone a non-Brit trying to watch the series, would find himself pausing the video to look up things like "quangos" and "marginal constituencies" on That Other Wiki.